luigiselmi/flink-kafka-consumer/README.md

     Program Arguments: --topic taxi --window 120

 ##Usage
 The job saves the data into Elasticsearch, a document database for json data.
 The version supported by Apache Flink is [Elasticsearch 1.7.3](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-3).
+Install Elasticsearch and start it from the root folder

+    $ ./bin/elasticsearch

-Once it has been installed and started a schema, called mapping in Elasticsearch, must be created to inform Elasticsearch the data types used and to index the fields.
+Once Elasticsearch has started a schema,called mapping in Elasticsearch, must be created to inform Elasticsearch the data types used and to index the fields.
 Currently a mapping is available to store the Floating Cars Data.
 In  order to create the index, e.g. "thessaloniki", use the command

     curl -XPUT 'localhost:9200/thessaloniki'